Tommy Stinson: Guns N' Roses (1998–2014)

-On November 24, 2006 at Cleveland's Quicken Loans Arena, Axl Rose called the Eagles of Death Metal (one of Guns N' Roses' opening acts) the "Pigeons of Shit Metal."
+On November 24, 2006, at Cleveland's Quicken Loans Arena, Axl Rose called the Eagles of Death Metal (one of Guns N' Roses' opening acts) the "Pigeons of Shit Metal."
 Jesse Hughes, the Eagles of Death Metal's lead singer, told NME that Stinson took his bass off and threw it on the floor saying "Fuck you, that's it" and threatened to leave the band.
 Stinson did not leave Guns N' Roses; however, the Eagles of Death Metal were fired from the tour.
 On December 2, 2006, Stinson issued a statement reading, in part: "Eagles of Death Metal were a suggestion of mine a while ago.
 Turns out they were the wrong band for our crowd.
 They were booed and did not play for as long as they were scheduled to. ...
 In the past I have thrown my bass.
 I have never thrown it at Axl or anyone else in the band nor has anyone thrown my bass back at me... yet.
 Axl has been a dear friend to me for nine years.
 We have no problem communicating and wish that people would stay the fuck out of shit they don't know anything about."

-During the Chinese Democracy World Tour, Tommy played several punk songs during his solo spot, such as "Sonic Reducer" by The Dead Boys, and "My Generation" by The Who, as well as "Motivation" from his first album, Village Gorilla Head.
-Stinson's performance of "Motivation" is featured on the live album Appetite for Democracy 3D.
+During the Chinese Democracy World Tour, Stinson played several punk songs during his solo spot, such as "Sonic Reducer" by The Dead Boys, and "My Generation" by The Who, as well as "Motivation" from his first album, Village Gorilla Head.
+Stinson's performance of "Motivation" is featured on the live album, Appetite for Democracy 3D.

 Stinson left the group after 2014 tour, and commented on his departure, stating "I left it in a good way.
 I actually had to just start turning down tours because I was unable to tour; I got into a position, personally, where my personal life was going to prevent me from doing, I don’t know — it must have been about five tours that they called me to do, and I just said I can’t do ’em."
-Stinson was replaced by the returning Duff McKagan, whom Stinson had replaced in 1998.
+Stinson was replaced by the returning McKagan.